md-shamim-sarker/rotate-left/README.md

 # fluffy-umbrella
-## A random name has used as a repository name for security purpose.
+## A random name has been used as a repository name for security purpose.